‘Game Of Thrones’ Season 7 Spoilers: More Unofficial Set Photos Leak Online

 The last photo in the gallery is incredibly compelling.
 In it, a very large figure is pictured wielding a sword in the foreground, while another group is shown perched on a shelf of ice in the background.
 The group in the back appears to be a fleet of Wildlings, an assertion supported by Winter is Coming.

-They are dressed like them, and have the group’s trademark, red tresses.
-It is possible that a person pictured in the far left, is actor Kit Harington, in-character as Jon Snow.
+They are dressed like them and have the group’s trademark, red tresses.
+It is possible that a person pictured in the far left is actor Kit Harington in character as Jon Snow.

 So why are the Wildlings involved in a combat situation in Season 7?
 Who are they fighting?
-No previously reported spoilers have indicated that Jon Snow, and the Wildlings, would be involved in any sort of combat together.
+No previously reported spoilers have indicated that Jon Snow and the Wildlings would be involved in any sort of combat together.

 As for the other Game of Thrones set photos.